oclipa/csharp-cheat-sheet/README.md

 * To prevent tampering of important classes that compromise security or performance.
 * If the class inherits many virtual members, it may be more efficient than sealing each individually.
-* The class is an attribute that requires a very fast runtime look-up (sealed attributes have slightly better performance).
+* The class is an attribute that requires a very fast run-time look-up (sealed attributes have slightly better performance).

 </div>
 </div>